arthurpaulino/miraiml/CONTRIBUTING.md

 documentation by calling `~/miraiml$ make docs` (requires [Sphinx][sphinx] and [sphinx-rtd-theme][sphinx_rtd]).

-Before commiting your changes, remember to increment the package version according to the [Semantic Versioning][semver] specification.
-As a shortcut, the version can be incremented by calling `make` with one of the following directives: `major`, `minor` or `patch`.
+After coding the functionality, please write the respective unit test in the `tests` folder.
+In order to test it, you'll need to install the lib with your code by calling `make install` and then call `make tests`.

 Feel free to call `~/miraiml$ make help` for more information on *make* directives.

 ### After coding

+Before commiting your changes, remember to increment the package version according to the [Semantic Versioning][semver] specification.
+The version is defined as a string on `miraiml/__init__.py`.

-Commit your changes and push them to the `dev` branch of your own fork of the repository and then go to the [original repository page][repo].
+Commit your changes and push them to the corresponding branch (e.g.: `issue-42`) of your own fork of the repository and then go to the [original repository page][repo].
 You should be able to see a button to open a pull request.

 Make sure you select the `dev` branch as the target of your merge request.
-Insert the link of to the issue on your pull request description and Github will automatically mention that reference on the issue.
+Insert the link of to the issue on your pull request description and Github will automatically mention that reference on the issue after you open the pull request.
 It will make things a lot easier to keep track of.

 [issues]: https://github.com/arthurpaulino/miraiml/issues
 [pep8]: https://www.python.org/dev/peps/pep-0008/